-Lean Body Mass Combats Obesity
+1. Lean Body Mass Combats Obesity

 However, most of these shortcut approaches fail to address the basic issue regarding weight gain: it’s about calories in vs. calories out.
 According to research by Dr. Robert Wolfe (emphasis added):

 The development of obesity results from an energy imbalance over a prolonged time.
-An effect on energy balance can be therefore achieved by altering either energy intake or energy expenditure. - AJCN: "The Underappreciated Role of Muscle in Health and Disease
+An effect on energy balance can be therefore achieved by altering either energy intake or energy expenditure.

 “Energy imbalance” in this context refers to consuming more calories than your body needs.
 Do this for a long enough period of time, and you’ll gain fat.
 Gain enough fat over a long period of time, and you can become overweight or obese.

-Lean Body Mass Helps You Battle Disease
+2. Lean Body Mass Helps You Battle Disease

 When you become sick and your body becomes stressed, your body’s immune system gets kicked into high gear.
 When that occurs, your body’s nutritional demands change.
 In order to support the immune system and contribute towards recovery, your body requires protein – and a lot of it.
 Diet alone won’t supply the amount of protein required to defend against illness.
 Where will your body find protein reserves?
-Your Lean Body Mass.
+Your Lean Muscle Mass.

-If you don’t have sufficient Lean Body Mass, your body will have a much more difficult time defeating and recovering from illnesses because it won’t have the type of nutrients it needs to power the immune system.
+If you don’t have sufficient Lean Muscle Mass, your body will have a much more difficult time defeating and recovering from illnesses because it won’t have the type of nutrients it needs to power the immune system.

-Lean Body Mass Contributes to Strong Bones
+3. Lean Body Mass Contributes to Strong Bones

-One common concern that both men and women have as they age is the onset of osteoporosis, or frailty in general.
+One common concern that both men and women have as they age is the onset of osteoporosis or frailty in general.
 These conditions can put people at serious risk in the later stages of life because they can lead to falls and broken bones.
 Sometimes, these falls are so serious that some people never walk again.

 What can preserve bone density and bone mass later in life?
 Maintaining sufficient and healthy amounts of Lean Body Mass.

 In the Mediterranean Intensive Oxidant Study, researchers found that lower amounts of skeletal muscle mass, a significant and major component of Lean Body Mass, was correlated with weaker and thinner bones in elderly men.
 Because Lean Body Mass is made up of multiple components that cannot be readily increased, such as the weight of body water and internal organs, increasing skeletal muscle mass is the primary means of increasing Lean Body Mass.
-This in turn builds up greater bone strength and density.
+This, in turn, builds up greater bone strength and density.

-Lean Body Mass Can Protect Against (and potentially reverse) Insulin Resistance
+4. Lean Body Mass Can Protect Against (and potentially reverse) Insulin Resistance

 Insulin resistance occurs when the body is unable to clear the blood of excess glucose due to the presence of Fatty Free Acids.
 The release of Free Fatty Acids into the body is generally associated with high amounts of Fat Mass, which lessens insulin’s ability to clear glucose from the blood.
 If this insulin resistance becomes significant over a duration of time, the development of Type 2 diabetes can occur.

-In a large scale study of over 13,000 people over a 6-year span conducted by the UCLA School of Medicine, the researchers concluded their findings by illustrating an inverse relationship between skeletal muscle mass and insulin resistance.
+In a large-scale study of over 13,000 people over a 6-year span conducted by the UCLA School of Medicine, the researchers concluded their findings by illustrating an inverse relationship between skeletal muscle mass and insulin resistance.
 Not only that, they found that for every 10% increase in skeletal muscle mass, there was an 11% decrease in insulin resistance.
 For people without diabetes, the decreases were even more pronounced.

 Developing your Lean Body Mass also has the added benefit of increasing your BMR, which will increase your Total Daily Energy Expenditure (TDEE) all on its own, which, when combined with proper diet and nutrition, causes Fat Mass reduction.
-This reduction contributes to less release of Fatty Free Acids into the body in the first place, which will in turn make it easier for the body to clear excess glucose and transport it into muscle cells.
+This reduction contributes to less release of Fatty Free Acids into the body in the first place, which will, in turn, make it easier for the body to clear excess glucose and transport it into muscle cells.